Pension inheritance: what happens to my pension when I die?

 You can estimate how much annual income you could expect in retirement using our pension calculator here.

-How do I choose who inherits my pension?
+How do I choose who can inherit my pension?

 You should therefore make an effort to track down your pensions and update your wishes with each provider.
 It may make more sense to combine your pensions – however check with your adviser first, to make sure you don’t lose any special benefits like guaranteed annuity rates.